mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 ---
 layout: post
-title: "Hiding in plain sight: An introduction into Steganography and cryptography"
+title: "Hiding in plain sight: An introduction into Steganography"
 ---

 More than 24 centuries ago, a Greek ruler named Histiaeus needed to send a secret message to his ally, Aristagoras.
 A pigeon wasn't going to cut it, so he got a little creative.
 He summoned his most loyal slave, shaved the man’s head, and wrote the message on his scalp.
 After bandaging the slave's head, Histiaeus waited until the hair grew back, then sent him on his way to deliver the message.